Pilot (Millennium): Plot

-Former police officer and retired FBI agent Frank Black (Lance Henriksen) moves back to Seattle with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady) after ten years in Washington, D.C..
-Seeing a newspaper headline about Calamity's murder, Frank reconnects with an old colleague, Lieutenant Bob Bletcher, and offers assistance on the case.
+Frank Black (Lance Henriksen), a retired FBI profiler, moves back to Seattle with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady) after ten years in Washington, D.C.
+Seeing a newspaper headline about the murder, Frank reconnects with an old colleague, Lieutenant Bob Bletcher, and offers assistance on the case.
 In the morgue, Frank has visions of the murder and is able to determine cause of death without even looking at the body, as well as other important details.

 After questioning one of Calamity's coworkers, Frank obtains a video recording of The Frenchman during his private show.
 That night, The Frenchman kidnaps a male prostitute and takes him into the woods.
-The next morning Bletcher calls Frank to another crime scene outside the city, where the male prostitute has been found burnt to death and decapitated.
+The next morning, the male prostitute is found burnt to death and decapitated.
 Frank's visions lead him to deduce it is the work of the same killer.
-Searching the nearby woods, they discover a buried coffin that shows signs of someone having tried to claw their way out of it.
-As they drive back, Frank tells Bletcher that he works with the Millennium Group, a private investigative group composed of retired law enforcement agents.
-One of the Group's members, Peter Watts (Terry O'Quinn), introduces himself to Frank and mentions something the police overlooked on Calamity's body: needle marks that suggest an injection.
+Searching the woods, they discover a buried coffin that shows signs of someone having tried to claw their way out of it.
+As they drive back into the city, Frank tells Bletcher that he works with the Millennium Group, a private investigation group composed of retired law enforcement agents.
+One of the Group's members, Peter Watts (Terry O'Quinn), introduces himself to Frank and mentions something the police overlooked on Calamity's body: hypodermic needle marks.

 While investigating the area where the second victim disappeared, Frank spots the killer searching for his next victim, but the killer escapes after a foot chase.
 The next day, Frank presents the video from the strip club to Bletcher's homicide squad, explaining that The Frenchman is driven by an obsession with apocalyptic prophecies to offset guilt about his confused sexuality, specifically targeting sex workers because they represent the threat of a plague in his mind.
 The detectives view this theory with skepticism and Bletcher reluctantly declines to pursue it.
 As Frank is leaving, however, he is confronted by Bletcher, who demands to know how Frank can have so much insight.
 Frank tells him that he can see what the killer sees and get into his head, although he refuses to call it a psychic ability.